snidhi/insight_donation_analytics/src/README.md

-Donation-analytics.py is the code to find contributions from repeated donors in that zipcode and year.
+Donation-analytics.py is the code to find contributions from repeated donors in that zipcode and year for a particular recipient.

 Logic:

 Keep two hashmaps.
 First hashmap "repeatedDonors" is to track the repeated donors.
-A donor is repeated is the name and zipcode is the same.
+A donor is repeated if the name and zipcode is the same.
 Keys in the map are: (name, zipcode)

 If a key exists in the map, the donor is a repeated donor.